JeanValjean69000/Felicia/README.md

 📝 README.md:![AFTER TRENCHES, BEACH AND BITCHES (2)](https://github.com/user-attachments/assets/965b69da-cf6e-4c49-a32b-4311549cecaf)

 🤖 Felicia – Memecoin Trend and Profitability Prediction AI 🚀 Felicia is an advanced artificial intelligence system designed to analyze social media trends, on-chain wallet activity, and market dynamics to predict profitable memecoins.
 By leveraging big data analytics, real-time data scraping, and machine learning models, Felicia can identify emerging cryptocurrency trends and provide actionable insights.
+The code's concept is inspired by BlackRock's Aladdin tool but tailored to the world of memecoins.

 🛠️ System Architecture:
 Felicia is built with a highly modular, scalable, and distributed architecture that handles real-time data streaming, data processing, and machine learning tasks.
 The system is designed to be flexible for adding new data sources or integrating advanced prediction models.